 \subsection{Successor computation}

-To implement the computation of transitions $(q, Z) \xra{t} (q_1, Z_1)$ in an event zone graph, we will make use of some operations on event zones that we define below.
-Using distance graphs, we show that these operations preserve event zones, that is, starting from an event zone and applying any of the operations leads to an event zone again.
+To implement the computation of transitions $(q, Z) \xra{t} (q_1, Z_1)$ in an event-zone graph, we will make use of some operations on event-zones that we define below.
+Using distance graphs, we will show in Lemmas~\ref{lem:guard}, \ref{lem:reset}, \ref{lem:release} and~\ref{lem:time-elapse-prop} that these operations preserve event-zones, that is, starting from an event-zone and applying any of the operations leads to an event-zone again.
 Thanks to the algebra over the new weights that we have defined, the arguments are very similar to the case of standard timed automata.